CharoV2/schuldiner-sop/docs/original_sop/transformations.md

 * For really sensitive strains you can do a “soft” transformation – 30’ in 30ºC and 15’ in 42ºC.
 If cells are super sensitive, you can wash them in 10%LiAc buffer instead of DDW, before adding transformation mix.

+* When you expect severe phenotypes, you can plate in 4% glucose.
+This will give your strains a better chance to survive.

 * If your transformation does not work twice consider re-ordering the primers.
 Sometimes even one point mutation in a primer inhibits homologous recombination and this occurs quite frequently!

 * If your transformation still does not work after you have ordered new primers, consider doing it in a diploid (BY4743).
 This way, if the change to the genome was lethal, it will be covered by the second copy, and you can then see that was the reason.

 * If a certain CHK PCR does not work repeatedly, make sure you allow enough annealing and extension time in your PCR program.
 If still does not work- use Kappa Hifi instead of GoTaq.

+* If you don't see any bands in your CHK PCR (i.e. also not actin or positive control), you can improve your DNA extraction efficiency by growing the cells to log phase in liquid.
+The dividing cells will have a thiner cell wall and break more easily.
+They you just spin them down, remove the supernatant and add the NaOH + RNAse as usual (you only need around 50ul of culture, and you can keep the rest of your starter for freezing in case the check is positive)

 :::note